A beginners guide to the compass

 Some more advanced compasses have mirror housing.
 The mirror allows the user to see the bezel and the landscape at the same time improving accuracy.

-Best for: long days in the mountains
+Best for: long treks in pathless terrain

 Shop mirror compass.